Introduction

 The match between the simulation and the measured profile is better but not great.
 Lets try changing the secondary feedzone enthalpy for a better match.

-2. Click Edit secondary feeds to display the secondary feedzones.
+2. Click on to display the secondary feedzone associated with this discharge simulation.
 Change the feedzone enthalpy to 1700 kJ/kg and click Run on the simulation.
 The match is worse:

 3. Increase the feedzone enthalpy to 1800 kJ/kg and try again.
 The match is better.
 Try again.
 An enthalpy of 1840 kJ/kg seems best: